ESV-Sweetplum/quinsight/DOCS.md

 <a id="function-vector-dot"></a>
 ## `function vector.Dot(v1, v2)`
-(READ-ONLY) Takes the dot product of two vectors; that is, multiplies the two vectors termwise then returns the sum of the resulting terms.
+(READ-ONLY) (EXISTS BEFORE RUNTIME) Takes the dot product of two vectors; that is, multiplies the two vectors termwise then returns the sum of the resulting terms.
 ### Parameters:
 - `v1: number | Vector2 | Vector3 | Vector4` - The first vector.
 - `v2: number | Vector2 | Vector3 | Vector4` - The second vector.